Close Menu

 Facebook Twitter LinkedIn Pinterest Email

 California Governor Gavin Newsom has shared a new state budget plan for the 2025–26 year.
 The plan shows a $12 billion gap between what the state will earn and what it needs to spend.
 This is a big problem caused by many things.
-One big cause is trade problems linked to former President Donald Trump.
+One big cause is trade problems linked to President Donald Trump.
 Another cause is rising costs in health care.

 The total budget Gavin Newsom shared is $322 billion.
 That is a lot of money, but it is not enough to cover all expenses.
 The state must make tough choices to close the gap.
 These choices will affect many people and programs in California.